-Although many businesses currently remain closed due to COVID-19, the federal, state, and local government units in the St. Louis metro area are issuing guidance so that businesses can begin planning the process of re-opening.
+As businesses begin to re-open, the federal, state, and local government units in the St. Louis metro area continue to issue guidance so that businesses can re-open safely.

 Federal Guidance on Re-Opening